Back Injuries: The Legacy of North Carolina Auto Accidents

-Even though back injuries from North Carolina traffic crashes are common, you shouldn’t dismiss them as minor.
+Even though back injuries from North Carolina auto accidents are common, you shouldn’t dismiss them as minor.
 Back injuries range from severe aches to catastrophic physical damage.
-As a result of your New Hanover County traffic accident, you can face mobility problems, lifetime paralysis, or even death.
+As a result of your New Hanover County auto accident, you can face mobility problems, lifetime paralysis, or even death.

 Varieties of Traffic Accident Back Injuries

-- Disc herniations and ruptures.
 Discs act as shock absorbers between the bones along your spine.
-A jolt from a car or truck accident can cause these pillows to burst or be pinched between vertebrae.
+A jolt from a truck or car accident can cause these pillows to burst or be pinched between vertebrae.
 The results can include pain and weakness, tingling limbs, labored breathing, loss of bladder or bowel control, and paralysis.

 Two Crucial Actions to Take After Your North Carolina Motor Vehicle Accident

-The signs of a serious back injury may not show up for hours or days after you were involved in a New Hanover County traffic accident.
+The signs of a serious back injury may not show up for hours or days after you were involved in a New Hanover County auto accident.
 By then, what initially seemed to be a sore back may be too difficult to treat.
-With that in mind, you should do two things if you have been a victim of a North Carolina traffic crash:
+With that in mind, you should do two things if you have been a victim of a North Carolina car crash:

 - Seek medical attention right away.
 Even if you seem to have only minor aches and pains after your collision, you need to be checked out.
 Go to the emergency room of the nearest hospital or your own physician.